Ugochukwuodinaka/Istanbul-Customer-Shopping-Analysis/README.md

 <br />

 **Final MS Sql Server query screenshot**
 - Below is a screenshot of a part of the cleaned data in MS Sql.
-You can access the complete Power BI project document [here](ISTANBUL%20CUSTOMER%20SHOPPING%20ANALYSIS%20(2021%20-%202023).pbix).

 Sql Query Screenshot                                                               |
 :---------------------------------------------------------------------------------:|